nathanformentin/nathanformentin/README.md

 • I'm an undergraduate researcher (machine learning and data science, currently researching about the impact of diversity on classifier ensembles)

-• I'm also working in **diversity-lib** (https://github.com/nathanformentin/diversity-lib), which is a library built to be used along sciki t-learn to measure diversity in ensembles
+• I'm also working in **diversity-lib** (https://github.com/nathanformentin/diversity-lib), which is a library built to be used along scikit-learn to measure diversity in ensembles.

 Feel free to contact me: nathanformentin@gmail.com :e-mail: